The Hatfield House

 in the Marble Hall.)

 The wood panels certainly do not match the rest of the Marble Hall.
-In fact, at the time, wood paneling was completely out of style and would not have been used.
+In fact, at the time, wood paneling was mostly out of style and they would not have been used.
 Stone was considered an improvement over wood in the early 17th century.
-Wood walls were thought to be medieval and were only found in old homes while stone, masonry and brick were considered as being 'modern'.
-The wood panels which are now found in the 'Marble Hall' were probably added about 200 years later when wood was once again back in vogue since it was considered 'modern'.
+Wood walls were thought to be medieval and were mainly found in old homes while stone, masonry and brick were considered as being 'modern'.
+The wood panels which are now found in the 'Marble Hall' were probably added about 200 years later when wood was once again more in vogue.
 Since Hatfield lumber would have been used I would not be surprised if there is no record of it being done.
-However, Carbon 14 dating, I am certain, will prove me right.

 Let's forget about past lives and for a second let's pretend that it is all a figment of my imagination.
-Still, the ceiling is Italian, the tapestries are Italian, the marble floor is Italian, the Roman arch doorways are Italian.
-Why is there English Oak paneling in this room?
+Why is there English Oak paneling in this room AND why are you still doubting that I was Lady Cecil?

-If you pull off one of those wood panels I'll bet $500 that there will be remnants of faux arches like those at the Ravenna Church, Sant Apolinare Nuovo.
-I'll be $500 richer and the Marquess of Salisbury will have the only Renaissance Theatre on earth.
+If you pull off one of those wood panels I'll bet 15,000 quid that there will be remnants of faux arches like those at the Ravenna Church, Sant Apolinare Nuovo.
+I'll be 15,000 quid richer and the Marquess of Salisbury will have the only Renaissance Theatre on earth.

 In the early 1600's